Neurotech-Hub/HubTracker/README.md

    - Open your browser and go to `http://localhost:5000`
    - Create your first user account and start using the app

-### PostgreSQL Setup (Optional)
+### PostgreSQL Setup

-For production-like local development or when you need PostgreSQL features:
+PostgreSQL is required for HubTracker.
+You can set it up locally or use a cloud service.

 #### Prerequisites